 OSHA compliance and its associated workplace safety and health measures help safeguard you, your employees and your operations.
 Learn more about OSHA compliance and why and how you should adhere to these regulations.

-OSHA is a federal agency housed within the Department of Labor (DOL).
+OSHA is a federal agency housed within the United States Department of Labor (DOL).
 Its purpose is to establish and enforce rules that employers must follow to keep their workplaces safe and healthy for all employees.
 OSHA may also provide employer and employee training, education, outreach and assistance.

 OSHA compliance is a company’s adherence to all OSHA workplace safety standards.
 OSHA compliance requires employers to promptly detect and resolve workplace health and safety issues.
 Notably, OSHA compliance requires companies to fix pressing problems before measures such as personal protective equipment (PPE) become necessary.

-In practice, OSHA compliance requires employers to follow dozens of more specific rules to keep employees safe and healthy.
+In practice, OSHA compliance requires employers to follow dozens of specific rules to keep employees safe and healthy.

 OSHA’s workplace safety guidelines, as first outlined in the Occupational Safety and Health (OSH) Act of 1970, state that employers must do the following: